English Country Dance in Film

 Dances in Emma(1995 with Kate Beckinsdale)

-Pt.
-7 has Jack’s Maggot, Hole in the Wall, and Juice of Barley.
-Pt.
-8 continues Juice of Barley and has Kelsterne Gardens.
-Pt.
-12 has Haste to the Wedding and Mr. Isaac’s Maggot.
+The Ball: Jack’s Maggot, Hole in the Wall, Juice of Barley and Kelsterne Gardens.
+The ending sequence has “Haste to the Wedding” and “Mr. Isaac’s Maggot.”

 “Becoming Jane”(2007) has the requisite showing of “Hole in the Wall”(I guess it’s one of those dances that can be contrived to look steamy).